Our WHOLE child mission statement

-We incorporate the “whole child” approach to our treatments in a variety of ways, including:
+We incorporate the “whole child” approach to our pediatric treatments in a variety of ways:

 We believe that dental care cannot occur without a positive relationship between us and your child.
 Hence we only believe in treating with sedation if we exhausted all other avenues.
 Firsthand we want to help your child gain coping skills for dental procedures on their own, even if it takes building trust over time.
 When your child graduates from our office, our ultimate goal is for them to have a healthy relationship with their dental care.
 We also hope that they will continue to see the importance of preventative and early treatment care- so that they could be healthier and have a lifetime of lower dental costs.

-Did you know that the location of where your child’s cavities are in the mouth, can often indicate how they got them?
+Did you know that where your child’s cavities are can often indicate how they got them?
 We don’t want to just find the cavities, we want to know how they got them.
 By knowing how your child got the cavities, we can help you have better success at preventing future ones.

-3. Using N20 ( Nitrous Oxide) on most of our primary (baby) teeth:
+3. Using N20 (nitrous oxide) on most primary (baby) teeth

 Did you know that baby teeth do not have the same nerves as adult teeth?
 For this reason, your child may have cavities without ever letting you know, until they are really bad.
 This is why when we do baby teeth fillings, we recommend the use of N20.
 We strongly believe in N20 because when used appropriately, it is the safest option for your child.
 Numbing medication requires your child’s body to metabolize the substance.
 N20 does not need to be metabolized by the body since it only works while your child is breathing it in.
 Also, the effect only lasts about 5 minutes after we take your child off of it.

-4. The way we treat crowding and development (Myobrace):
+4. The way we treat crowding and development in children with myobrace

 Most parents believe that crowded teeth are a “problem”.
 But what if crowded teeth are a symptom of bigger issues instead?
 Did you know that most often, crowded teeth are a result of your child’s oral functional problems?
 For instance: mouth breathing, reverse swallowing, and having a tongue thrust are all bad habits that lead to long-term incorrect growth development.
 Which also ultimately has an adverse effect on your child’s quality of life.
 At our office, we use the Myobrace system to help correct these oral habits.
 The system not only corrects oral habits, but helps drastically improve your child’s sleep, airways, speech, and teeth crowding.